Job Description - Church Planter (Key Leader)

 As church plants become better established, the key leaders will begin to form new teams.
 As they do, they will become facilitators, supporters and trainers for the new churches, rather than having the heavy practical involvement they had in the first church plants.

-There is no official closing date at present for the remaining Church Plant Key Leader Vacancy, but we would expect interested people to submit their completed applications by early summer 2020 in order to be considered for the role.
+There is no official closing date at present for the remaining Church Plant Key Leader Vacancy, but we would expect interested people to submit their completed applications by Summer 2020 in order to be considered for the role.
 All applications should be submitted to firstname.lastname@example.org.

 Interviews will be confirmed closer to the time.